okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/openidconnect/prep.md

 The error condition resolves itself when there's another concurrent thread available.
 Normally no intervention is required.
 You may be exceeding the concurrent rate limit if you notice frequent bursts of HTTP 429 errors.
 Examine the activities in the log before the burst of HTTP 429 errors appeared.
 If you can't identify what is causing you to exceed the limit, contact [Okta Support](mailto:support@okta.com).

 You can request a temporary rate limit increase if you anticipate a large number of requests over a specified time period.
 Contact [Okta Support](mailto:support@okta.com) to open a ticket to permit the exception.
+See [How to Request a Temporary Rate Limit Increase](https://support.okta.com/help/s/article/How-can-we-request-to-have-the-rate-limit-for-our-org-temporarily-increased?language=en_US).

 > **Note:** The following public metadata endpoints aren't subjected to rate limits:
 > * `/oauth2/v1/keys`